Anna Planavila Porta

 In recent years he has participated in several national and international conferences with selected oral communications.
 Since 2017 she is the coordinator of the "Basic and Translational Research Working Group" of the Catalan Society of Cardiology (SCC).

 - Ferrer G, Guitart-Mampel M, Ruperez CH, MATIAS ZAMORA RODRÍGUEZ, Fàtima Crispi Brillas, Villarroya F, Fernández-Solà J, Garrabou G and Planavila A The protective effect of fibroblast growth factor-21 in alcoholic cardiomyopathy: a role in protecting cardiac mitochondrial function.
-J PATHOL .
+JOURNAL OF PATHOLOGY .
 253(2): 198-208.